elisa-tech/tsc/safety-architecture/tools/callgraph-tool/doc/using_with_cpp.md

 <img src=test_crixcg_d1.png width=200>
 <br /><br />

 It's easy to lose track of relevant call chains in visualizing C++ functions due to the large amount of function calls to C++ libraries that might not be relevant from the main target program view point.
 For that reason, we use the [q](https://github.com/harelba/q) program to filter out C++ library functions from the callgraph database.
-To install q, follow the installatin instructions from [github](https://github.com/harelba/q).
+To install q, follow the installation instructions from [github](https://github.com/harelba/q).

+To filter the callgraph database, we use the following query:
 ```
 cd $CG_DIR/build/lib